 Breastfeeding only is almost always recommended.
 But your health care provider may have reasons to recommend giving your baby formula or other liquids.
 They include:

 Your baby has certain health problems.
 Breast milk only is usually recommended, but you may need to add formula or other liquids.
-For example, your baby may need this if he or she has low blood sugar (hypoglycemia), loss of body fluids (dehydration), or high levels of bilirubin.
+For example, your baby may need this if he or she has low blood sugar (hypoglycemia), or loss of body fluids (dehydration).

 You have or have had certain health problems.
 There are few reasons why you should not breastfeed your baby.
-Some infections can be passed from your skin to your baby's skin or through your breast milk.
-And some medicines, illegal drugs, and alcohol can be passed to your baby through your breast milk.
-For example, women with HIV, AIDS, chickenpox (varicella), or tuberculosis (TB) should not breastfeed.
-Women taking certain medicines or using drugs or alcohol also should not breastfeed.
+Some infections can be passed through your breast milk.
+Also, women taking certain medicines or using drugs or alcohol should not breastfeed..